md-ajij/file-add-into-git/README.md

 ## you have to install Git Bash
 ## or open VS Code or cmd and open folder that you want to push into github
 ---
-# Support Repository Name salman-khan
+# Supose Repository Name salman-khan
 ## …or create a new repository on the command line